armagandalkiran/docker-self-bootcamp/docker-overview/README.md

 Image: Single file with all the deps and config required to run a program.

 Container: Instance of an image.
 Runs a program.
 Container is a program with it's own isolated set of hardware resources. ( memory, network tech, hard drive )

+## Docker Client

+# What is a container ? ( in detail )

+Namespacing: Isolating resources per process (or group of processes)

+(Processes, Hard drive, Network, Users, Hostnames, Inter Process Communication)

+Control Groups (cgroups): Limit amount of resources used per process.

+(Memory, CPU Usage, HD I/O, Network Bandwith)

+# How is Docker running on computer ?